The Collapse

 I rebuilt.
 I went on to run another construction company to £4 million, again working closely with housing associations.

-But in 2019 I discovered mentoring — and realised that construction business mentoring was where I could make the greatest impact for UK contractors.
+But in 2019, I realised that helping other construction business owners avoid these same mistakes was where I could make the biggest impact.

-Every mistake I made at Court Homes is now a system, structure, or safeguard I teach to construction business owners across the UK.
+Every mistake I made is now a system, structure, or safeguard I teach today.